Hi friends! Today I’m going to share a big list of self-improvement tips with you.

 - Don’t give up too early just because it’s hard and without seeing instant results.
 Success takes time and hard work.

 - Don’t wait to make it perfect.
 Stop waiting for the perfect time.
 You’ll learn and improve every day.
 Quote by Napoleon Hill, “Do not wait; the time will never be ‘just right’.
 Start where you stand, and work with whatever tools you may have at your command and better tools will be found as you go along.”

-- Get out of the comfort zone.
-Successful people do not fear to step outside of their comfort zone.
+- Get out of your comfort zone.
+Successful people do not fear stepping outside of their comfort zone.
 You will learn and grow when you take challenges and try new things.